-Successful candidates are asked to complete the Residency Entering Interest via PharmAcademic prior to their arrival for the start of the residency.
+Successful candidates are asked to complete the Residency Entering Interest and Self Assessment questionnaires via PharmAcademic prior to their arrival for the start of the residency.
 This will aid residents in identifying areas of strength, weakness, and interest.
 These forms are also utilized in developing the training schedule and residency plan for each resident.

 Customized Residency Plan